 - a.
 The foreign accountant must employ assistants of Lao nationality in percentage not less than the one provided by the professional sector; - b.
 The foreign accountant is required to provide necessary and continuous training to employees of Lao nationality; - c.
-The foreign consultant must comply with the ethics required by the Professional Accountant's Body Board and comply with the rules and obligations similarly to members of the Professional Accountant's Body.
+The foreign consultant must comply with the ethics required by the Professional Accountant's Body Board and comply with the rules and obligations similarly to members of the Professional Accountant's Body, but they may not become members of such body.